oneapi-src/intelligent-indexing/README.md

 The included dataset is lightly preprocessed from above to split into train/test according to an 85:15 train test split.
 To download and setup this dataset for benchmarking, follow the instructions listed [here](#download-the-dataset).

 ## Validated Hardware Details
-There are workflow-specific hardware and software setup requirements depending on how the workflow is run.
-Bare metal development system and Docker\* image running locally have the same system requirements.
+There are workflow-specific hardware and software setup requirements to run this use case.

 | Recommended Hardware
 | ----------------------------